← Part of Ignite AI Consulting

 AI can do in seconds what used to require hours of human attention.
 But some of that "wasted" time was the soil of relationship, formation, and ministry.
 The framework asks: what is lost when we save the time, and is that loss acceptable here?

-Faithful stewardship may mean producing more with fewer hands.
-But fewer hands means someone is doing less, or not at all.
+Faithful stewardship may mean producing more with fewer hands — and AI can amplify our resources in ways that genuinely feel like good stewardship.
+But fewer hands means someone is doing less, or nothing at all.
 The role becoming economically unviable is not the same as the person becoming unviable.
 The framework asks: who gets walked through the change, and how?

 AI is fast; discernment is slow.
 The temptation is to skip the prayer-discernment-faith gates because the AI is ready and the deadline is tomorrow.
 The framework asks: is the deadline real, or is the urgency manufactured by what the AI made possible?